 Your Wok Should Be Smoking Hot

-That's usually a refined safflower oil, and my second choice would be refined sunflower oil.
-These oils have the advantage also of being very neutral-flavored, so you'll taste the food and the seasonings, not the oil.
-Peanut oil is also a good choice, and it imparts a slight nutty flavor.
+Once the wok is really hot, add some oil.
+Use the most refined high-heat vegetable oil you can find.
+That is usually a refined safflower oil or a refined sunflower oil.
+These oils have the advantage also of being neutral-flavored, so you will taste the food and the seasonings, not the oil.
+Peanut oil is also a good choice, and it imparts a slightly nutty flavor.

-Don't Cook Ice-Cold Meat
+Do Not Cook Ice-Cold Meat